Klafyvel/klafypage/blog/articles/fft-julia/index.md

 \information{This content was originally publisher on [zestedesavoir.com](https://zestedesavoir.com) in French.
 This is a quick translation (using Deepl and a few manual modifications).
-If something seems off please tell me, as it is likely an error coming from the translation step.}
+If something seems off please tell me, as it is likely an error coming from the translation step.
+You can even [open an issue](https://github.com/Klafyvel/klafypage/issues/new/choose) on Github, or [create a pull-request](https://github.com/Klafyvel/klafypage/compare) to fix the issue !}

 [^numerical]: William H. Press, Saul A. Teukolsky, William T. Vetterling, & Brian P. Flannery.
 (2007).
 Numerical Recipes 3rd Edition: The Art of Scientific Computing (3rd ed.).
 Cambridge University Press.